 In order to get audio to and from a Red interface over Dante, you will need to make subscriptions to and from it from the Routing tab in Dante Controller.

 In this section, devices are listed as Transmitters and Receivers.
 The Transmitter is the Dante device that will be sending audio and the Receiver is the device that will be receiving audio.

-In this screen shot, Dante Virtual Soundcard is set as the device that will be sending audio to the Red 4Pre.
+In this screenshot, Dante Virtual Soundcard is set as the device that will be sending audio to the Red 4Pre.
 The green bubbles that have check marks indicate that a proper subscription was made to the Red 4Pre from Dante Virtual Soundcard.
-Subscriptions can be made by clicking in the routing matrix.
+Subscriptions can be made by clicking on the routing matrix.

 Recording Dante Audio in a DAW